 All results depend on the FAST equation for the benchmarks.
 The scalability of the WCET depends on the number of misses counted during timing analysis.
-Because of a worst-case analysis, the number of misses are usually highly exaggerated, especially for data caches.
-This means that the original schemes are penalized heavily because of their assumptions about scaling the WCET.
+Due to a worstcase analysis, the number of misses are usually highly exaggerated, especially for data caches.
+This means that the original schemes are penalized heavily due to their assumptions about scaling the WCET.
 Using the FAST equations, the DVS schemes can improve the tightness of the WCET, which is already highly exaggerated, thereby improving energy consumption.

-In summary, FAST equations with the RT-DVS schemes are more greedy and result in lower frequencies.
+Overall, FAST equations with the RT-DVS schemes are more greedy and results in lower frequencies.
 The relative energy benefits are highest in the static RT-DVS scheme because it has the most scope for improvement.
-The cycle-conserving and the look-ahead RT-DVS schemes are dynamic and already scale the frequency aggressively.
+The cycle conserving and the look-ahead RT-DVS schemes are dynamic schemes and already scale the frequency aggressively.
 The addition of the FAST equations to these aggressive schemes enables them to scale the frequency even more aggressively, showing lower energy consumption.
-However, these dynamic schemes also require higher scheduling overhead with a complexity of O(n), where n denotes the number of tasks.
-FAST allows simpler, lower complexity DVS schemes, such as the O(1) static RT-DVS variant, to yield results close to their dynamic counterparts.
-For complex dynamic scheduling schemes, a simpler static scheme in conjunction with FAST may sometimes be the better choice.
-Overall, benefits for FAST are being observed in all cases.
+Hence, benefits for FAST are being observed in all cases.

-8. RELATED WORK
+8. Related Work

-Recently, a number of research groups have addressed various issues in the area of predicting the WCET of real-time programs.
-Conventional methods for static analysis have been extended from unoptimized programs on simple CISC processors to optimized programs on pipelined RISC processors, and from uncached architectures to instruction and data caches [Park 1993; Lim et al. 1994; Healy et al. 1995; Mueller 2000; White et al. 1999; Li et al. 1996].
-All these methods obtain discrete values to bound the WCET in a nonparametric fashion.
+Recently, a number of research groups have addressed various issues in the area of predicting the worst-case execution time (WCET) of real-time programs.
+Conventional methods for static analysis have been extended from unop-timized programs on simple CISC processors to optimized programs on pipelined RISC processors, and from uncached architectures to instruction and data caches [18, 14, 12, 17, 23, 13].
+All these methods obtain discrete values to bound the WCET in a non-parametric fashion.

-Vivancos et al. [2001] describe techniques for addressing static timing analysis for variable loop bounds.
+Vivancos et al. describe techniques for addressing static timing analysis for variable loop bounds [21].
 The so-called parametric timing analysis allows dynamic schedulers to reassess the WCET based on dynamically determined loop bounds during program execution.
-Chapman et al. [1996] used path expressions to combine a source-oriented parametric approach of WCET analysis with timing annotations, verifying the latter through the former.
-Bernat and Burns [2000] also proposed using algebraic expressions to represent the WCET of subprograms, where the algebraic expression is parameterized by some of the subprogram's parameters.
+Chapman et al. [7] used path expressions to combine a source-oriented parametric approach of WCET analysis with timing annotations, verifying the latter through the former.
+Bernat and Burns also proposed using algebraic expressions to represent the WCET of subprograms, where the algebraic expression is parameterized by some of the subprogram's parameters [4].
 These approaches differ in that they address fundamental problems in static timing analysis.
 Our FAST approach, in contrast, aims at isolating execution effects as a function of the processor frequency, a unique, unprecedented approach complementing existing work on static timing analysis.

-9. FUTURE WORK
+9. Conclusion